-Garry Smith is commercial director at Nottingham Trent University.
-He is both a fellow of the IoD and a chartered director and has been chair of the East Midlands region since 2014.
+Garry Smith former commercial director at Nottingham Trent University, is both a fellow of the IoD and a chartered director and has been chair of the East Midlands region since 2014.

 How long have you been involved with the IoD?